EliranMalka1/secure-Comunication_LTD/backend/README.md

     B -->|SQL queries| C[(MySQL Database)];
     B -->|SMTP| D["MailHog (Dev)"];
 ```
+**Note:** For development, SMTP is handled by MailHog.
+For production, a real SMTP provider is required.

 ---

 ## Notes
+- **Email Verification:** Email verification is required before a user can log in.
+- **Production SMTP:** For production, replace MailHog with a real SMTP provider (e.g., AWS SES, SendGrid).
 - **MailHog** is for development/testing only.
 - For production, use a stronger hash (bcrypt/Argon2).
 - Database seed data is for development/testing only.